Image

 • Promoting Child Pornography: Involves distributing or selling child pornography to an adult, or promoting adult pornography to a minor.

-If you are confronted with charges related to any of these instances or other child pornography charges, it is imperative to contact Combs Waterkotte now at (314) 900-HELP or reach out to us online.
-Having an experienced advocate by your side is crucial to safeguarding your reputation, your rights, and your future.
+If you are facing charges or have been questioned regarding any of these examples – or any other child pornography charges in DeKalb County, MO – call Combs Waterkotte now at (314) 900-HELP or reach out to us online.
+Having an knowledgeable advocate by your side is crucial to safeguarding your reputation, your rights, and your future.

 Child Pornography Defense Lawyer in DeKalb County, MO | DeKalb County, MO Criminal Defense | Combs Waterkotte

-What Are the Penalties for Child Pornography in DeKalb County, MO?
+What Are the Legal Ramifications for Child Pornography in DeKalb County, MO?

-From a statutory perspective, as outlined in RSMo § 573.037, the offense of child pornography is considered a class D felony when possessing just one still image of child pornography or one still image considered obscene.
-The severity of the offense escalates to a class B felony in DeKalb County, MO if any of the following conditions apply:
+Statutorily, under RSMo § 573.037, the offense of child pornography is a class D felony if you possess only one still image of child pornography or one obscene still image.
+The offense becomes a class B felony in DeKalb County, MO if you:

 • Possess more than 20 still images of child pornography